org-tekeli-borisp/ansible-funtoo/README.md

 To build a new release, use ezbuild (or set up buildbot):

 scripts/ezbuild.sh next x86-64bit intel64-skylake freshen+gnome
-metro-container ~ #
+metro ~ #

 ```

 To start the creation of Funtoo Linux tar images just trigger the `metro/scripts/ezbuild.sh` with desired configuration.
 ```
-metro-container ~ # metro/scripts/ezbuild.sh next x86-64bit intel64-skylake freshen+lxd+kde
+metro ~ # metro/scripts/ezbuild.sh next x86-64bit intel64-skylake freshen+lxd+kde
 ```
 More info under https://www.funtoo.org/Funtoo:Metro/Initial_Setup

-On the metro-container running nginx server gives you a browser access to logs and created images.
+Nginx webserver running inside the metro container gives you a browser access to logs and created images.

 ![metro-nginx.png](.img/metro-nginx.png)

 # Funtoo Meta-Repo Regeneration
-To create your own local Funtoo Linux meta repo
+To create your own local Funtoo Linux meta repo login into `regen` lxd container,
 ```
-borisp@funtoo-lxd ~ $ lxc shell regen-container
+borisp@funtoo-infra ~ $ lxc shell regen
-regen-container ~ #
+regen ~ #
 ```
-Switch to the tree regeneration user
+switch to the tree regeneration user
 ```
-regen-container ~ # su --login tree
+regen ~ # su --login tree
-tree@regen-container ~ $
+tree@regen ~ $
 ```
 and trigger the tree regeneration process
 ```
-tree@regen-container ~ $ time merge-kits next --prod --create_branches --fixups_branch own-repo-gitea --fixups_url=https://code.funtoo.org/bitbucket/scm/~borisp/kit-fixups.git
+tree@regen ~ $ time merge-kits next --prod --create_branches --fixups_url=https://code.funtoo.org/bitbucket/scm/~borisp/kit-fixups-local-gen.git
 ```
-**Achtung!** Here we are using `--prod` and a forked repo of the [Funtoo official kit-fixups repo](https://code.funtoo.org/bitbucket/projects/CORE/repos/kit-fixups/) as at the moment I've found only one possibility to define the push target for merge-kits application - to overwrite the prod and mirror urls in the [releases/next/repositories.yaml](https://code.funtoo.org/bitbucket/users/borisp/repos/kit-fixups/browse/releases/next/repositories.yaml?at=refs%2Fheads%2Fown-repo-gitea#69)
+**Achtung!** Here we are using `--prod` and a forked repo of the [Funtoo official kit-fixups repo](https://code.funtoo.org/bitbucket/projects/CORE/repos/kit-fixups/) as at the moment I've found only one possibility to define the push target for merge-kits application - to overwrite the prod and mirror urls in the [releases/next/repositories.yaml](https://code.funtoo.org/bitbucket/users/borisp/repos/kit-fixups-local-gen/browse/releases/next/repositories.yaml#68)
 ![prod-url.png](.img/prod-url.png) See too [FL-12095](https://bugs.funtoo.org/browse/FL-12095)

 # Gitea as Meta-Repo Service
-Gitea runs in the third created lxd container `repo-container`.
+Gitea runs in the third created lxd container `repo`.
 Please use the username `funtoo` and the password previous generated by the ansible playbook.

 ![gitea-repos.png](.img/gitea-repos.png)

-After a `successful` tree regeneration round you can use the `https://repo-containser/auto/{repo}` as `sync_base_url` in other Funtoo Linux installations.
+After a `successful` tree regeneration round you can use the `https://repo/auto/{repo}` as `sync_base_url` in other Funtoo Linux installations.

 ![sync-url.png](.img/sync-url.png)